 Repurposing: Of course I promote it elsewhere, which is not easy being that I am a team of one.
 I use CastMagic to help me there.
 I import the RSS feed from Buzzsprout and then use the prompts within CastMagic to produce blogs, LinkedIn newsletter article, email, carousel posts.
 This one came with a free trial, but I knew after two weeks that it would be worth the investment.

 USB microphone: I'm not ever going to make Joe Rogan money from a podcast, so I have no plans turn my home office into a podcast studio with foam on the walls and everything.
 But I know people turn off a podcast when the audio is terrible, so I found a nice middle ground.
 After recording for a month I realized I should just buy a microphone.
 I had one picked out that wasn't going to set me back very far.
-But as luck would have it, I found a new-in-box Audio-Technica at the Assistance League thrift store, a few years old, but my laptop just turned 4, so I thought they'd get alone fine.
+But as luck would have it, I found a new-in-box Audio-Technica at a thrift store, a few years old, but my laptop just turned 4, so I thought they'd get alone fine.
 And at $7, what was there really to lose?
 Paired with a $5 foam windscreen from Amazon, and you get a "good enough" setup.

 Research: When I need some background, research, or stats, the best tool out there right now is Perplexity.
 I use the free version.